Metal-Poor Stars Observed with the Southern African Large Telescope II. An Extended Sample: Target Selection and Observations

 \subsection{SALT Observations}

 A total of 223 high-resolution ($R \sim 40,000$) spectroscopic observations of these relatively bright targets were completed with SALT from April 2017 to April 2019, primarily during commissioning or bad-weather time.
 The total observation time was 55 hours.
 However, the low signal-to-noise (S/N $<$ 20 at 5333\,{\AA}) for many of the targets prevented accurate stellar-parameter determination and abundance measurements\footnote{Note that \citet{Rasmussen_2020} measured S/N at 4300\,{\AA} while in this paper we measured S/N at 5333\,{\AA}, resulting in slightly higher reported S/N.}.
 The High-Resolution Spectrograph (HRS) on SALT is a dual-beam, single-object, fiber-fed e\'chelle spectrograph, which yielded a usable wavelength range from 3970-5560\,{\AA}.
 The spectra had too low S/N below 3970\,{\AA}, and the pipeline used for reduction prevented use of the spectra redward of 5560\,{\AA}.
+The position of each target in degrees, the UT date of observation, and the radial velocity, along with its error, are listed in Table \ref{tab:rv}.